Poisoning Online Learning Filters: DDoS Attacks and Countermeasures: Evaluation

 \textbf{\textit{HULK} attack.} We compare the online filtering performance on our generated fluctuating attacks and the original attack traffic.
 As shown in Table~\ref{tab:hulk_compare}, the FPR of the filtering methods significantly increased from less than 10\% to around 60\%.
 It implies that the filtering systems are systematically classifying normal requests as attacks wrongly, making it worse than a 50\% random guess.

 Moreover, using the N model as a baseline, the accuracy of both the online filters N-over-D and Iterative Classifier significantly dropped from 90\% to as low as 65\%.
-The fluctuating mimic traffic effectively fools the online learning filtering methods.
-The other metrics, such as Precision, Recall, and F1, are also significantly lower than the N-only model, which serves as our benchmark of an uncorrupted model that is not affected by the attack traffic in its filtering evaluation.
+The fluctuating mimic traffic fools the online learning filtering methods.
+The other metrics, such as Precision, Recall, and F1, are also significantly lower than the N-only model, which serves as our benchmark of a clean model that is not uncorrupted by the attack traffic in its filtering evaluation.